GiuliaMar02/newproject/methodology.md

    We evaluated the documentation to detect where the information could be improved or extended.

 6. **Prompt Engineering for LLMs**
-   We crafted prompts using three prompting strategies to extract new facts from [Gemini] (https://gemini.google.com/app) and [Chat GPT] (https://chatgpt.com/).
+   We crafted prompts using three prompting strategies to extract new facts from [Gemini](https://gemini.google.com/app) and [Chat GPT](https://chatgpt.com/).

 7. **Comparing LLM Outputs**
    We analyzed and compared the answers provided by the two language models to ensure consistency and richness.